Bristol immune drug shows strong effect in melanoma study

 “I was very nicely surprised,” said Jeffrey Weber of the Moffitt Cancer Center in Florida, who presented the results at the European Society of Medical Oncology annual congress on Monday.

-“A 32 percent response rate with the majority staying in remission past six months is probably going to turn into a very impressive level of survival,” he said.
-“I hope this is the death knell for chemotherapy in melanoma.”
+“A 32 percent response rate with the majority staying in remission past six months is probably going to turn into a very impressive level of survival,” he added.

 On Friday, Bristol-Myers said the U.S. Food and Drug Administration had granted Opdivo a priority review and a decision on approval was due by the end of March.